Possible Enhancement of Superconductivity in Ambient-Pressure La$_3$Ni$_2$O$_7$ Thin Film: Discussion and Conclusions.

 \section{Discussion and Conclusions.}

 In this work, we used the FLEX method to study a previously proposed model Hamiltonian for the ambient pressure La$_3$Ni$_2$O$_7$ film superconductor, which is a two-site two-orbital Hubbard model.
 We investigated the superconducting properties of this model in the weakly correlated, hole-doped region.
-We conclude that the complex spin fluctuations induced by repulsive Coulomb interactions can facilitate $s_{\pm}$-wave pairing on the $d_{z^{2}}$ orbitals, which aligns with the recent theoretical findings by Gao \cite{gao2025theoretical}.
+We conclude that the complex spin fluctuations induced by repulsive Coulomb interactions can facilitate $s_{\pm}$-wave pairing on the $d_{z^{2}}$ orbitals, which aligns with the recent theoretical findings by Gao \cite{gao2025theoretical} and Cao et al. \cite{Cao_2604} where the $\delta$-pocket all appears in their models.
 By examining the features of the Fermi surface and correlation functions, we discussed the impact of four spin susceptibility peaks caused by five different nesting mechanisms on superconductivity.
 We found that a non-trivial $\delta$ pocket in the studied band structure significantly enhances the tendency toward $s_{\pm}$-wave superconductivity.
-Furthermore, we analyzed the consistency between the Fermi surface, spin susceptibility, superconducting instability indicator $\lambda$, and the gap function as they evolve with electron filling, $U$.
+Furthermore, we analyzed the consistency between the Fermi surface, spin susceptibility, superconducting instability indicator $\lambda$, and the gap function as they evolve with electron filling $n$ and interaction $U$.
 Finally, we confirmed this superconductivity enhancing mechanism by artificially tuning the presence or absence of the $\delta$ pocket.

-The $\delta$ band in realistic thin-film of La$_3$Ni$_2$O$_7$ ever reported tends to be away from the Fermi level.
-However, by slightly modifying the lattice structure through in-plane strain \cite{LHY2507}, doping or substrate substitution, the $\delta$ pocket could be restored to the Fermi surface in new material realizations.
-If achieved in the future experiment, the presence of the $\delta$ pocket and its enhancement mechanism proposed in this study could lead to a higher superconducting transition temperature in nickel-based superconductors.
+We finally comment on the possible experimental realization of the $\delta$ pocket.
+To the best of our knowledge, the $\delta$ pocket has not yet been directly observed in either bulk or thin-film La$_3$Ni$_2$O$_7$.
+Band engineering like electron doping \cite{LHY2507}, tensile strain or substrate substitution could possibly shift the $\delta$ band downward to the Fermi surface in new material realizations.
+Our results presented here should be viewed as a theoretical proposal for a favorable Fermi-surface topology assisted pairing: if the antibonding $d_{z^2}$ band can be tuned to be incipient or to cross the Fermi level, the associated $\delta$ pocket can cooperate with the $\gamma$ pocket and enhance the spin-fluctuation channel that favors sign-changing $s$-wave pairing.
+In this sense, the $\delta$-pocket mechanism proposed here provides a possible guiding line for searching a new nickelate thin films with a higher $T_c$.